Attorneys for family of man shot, killed by Dallas officer criticize arrest affidavit

-DALLAS (AP) — Attorneys for the family of a black man who was shot and killed by a white Dallas police officer who says she mistook his apartment for hers are criticizing an affidavit that gives a narrative of what happened.
+DALLAS (AP) — Attorneys for the family of a black man who was shot and killed by a white Dallas police officer who says she mistook his apartment for hers criticized the officer’s account, saying it was overly sympathetic and contradicted statements from neighbors.

-The lawyers said the arrest affidavit released Monday contradicts neighbors’ accounts.
-Amid their concerns, though, the district attorney said the case against Amber Guyger will get a hard look by her office and be presented to a grand jury, which could decide on more serious charges than manslaughter in last week’s shooting of 26-year-old Botham Jean.
+The officer’s account emerged in an arrest affidavit released Monday, shortly after the district attorney announced that the case against officer Amber Guyger would be presented to a grand jury, which could decide on more serious charges than manslaughter.

-Benjamin Crump, one of the attorneys for Jean’s family, said the affidavit “is very self-serving.”
-And Lee Merritt, who is also representing the family, called it an attempt to “condone what happened, give her a break.”
+Benjamin Crump, an attorney for relatives of 26-year-old Botham Jean, said the affidavit is “very self-serving.”
+And Lee Merritt, who also represents the family, called it an attempt to “condone what happened, give her a break.”

-The document, prepared by a Texas Ranger, appeared to be based almost entirely on Guyger’s account.
+The document, prepared by a Texas Ranger, appeared to be based almost entirely on Guyger’s description of events.

 Guyger, a four-year veteran of the police force, told investigators that she had just ended a 15-hour shift Thursday when she returned in uniform to the South Side Flats apartment complex.
 She parked on the fourth floor, instead of the third, where she lived, according to the affidavit, possibly suggesting that she was confused or disoriented.